-In conversation with Craig V. Johnson, Co-Founder of Global Institute for Lifelong Empowerment (GiLE)
+In conversation with Craig V. Johnson, Founder & Co-Creator of Global Institute for Lifelong Empowerment (Gile)

 What motivated you to join forces with Dr. Judit Beke and establish GiLE Foundation?

 The decision to establish GiLE Foundation was a no-brainer for me.
 There is a global skills crisis and I made a conscious decision to not simply be another observer, but rather someone who is at the forefront and is part of the global solution.
 I want to use my gifts and experience to accelerate change in the global education system.
 On the back of this, there are various reasons why Judit and I decided to team up.
 Most importantly, we share the same passion for empowering young people with meaningful opportunities to develop themselves.
 We also have a history of organizing successful programs and scientific conferences together.
 I think that our differences can create synergies and Judit sometimes brings a completely different perspective and approach.
 As they say, if everyone is thinking the same way, then somebody isn’t thinking.